ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 The situation is very different from targeted attacks: power-law networks are very sensitive to those because an attacker would first delete the hub nodes, causing a disintegration of the largest connected component after f exceeds a critical threshold (around 0.15 in this example).
 That critical threshold is higher for Poisson networks because they do not have hub nodes.

-In summary, power-law networks are more robust to random failures than Poisson networks – but they are also more sensitive to targeted attacks than Poisson networks.
+<u>In summary, power-law networks are more robust to random failures than Poisson networks – but they are also more sensitive to targeted attacks than Poisson networks</u>.

 ## Degree-preserving Randomization